QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 +++

-## Part III: Comparison between two methods
+## Comparing two survey designs

+Let's compare the preceding randomized-response method with a stylized non-randomized response method.

 +++

-### 3.1 Conventional Method

-+++

-Let's compare a randomized-response method and  conventional non-randomized response method.

-+++

-In a non-randomized response method, suppose that:
+In our non-randomized response method, we suppose that:

 +++